Raziye Hatun: Personal life

 Her second husband was Yahya, who took advantage of his wife's connection to the court.
 Yahya was favoured by the valide sultan Safiye Sultan, and was personally received by Sultan Mehmed III.
 Yahya was appointed judge of Mecca, and in 1597 chief justice of Asian and African provinces, and the same year chief justice of the European provinces, replacing Damad Mehmed Efendi.

 During the period 1596-1604 Raziye's beautiful daughter was very important in the harem.
-She had the task of writing and reading letters for Safiye and the sultan enjoyed playing at chess with her.
+She had the task of writing and reading letters for Safiye and the sultan enjoyed playing chess with her.
 She was dismissed only during the riots of March 1604 together with the most important persons of Safiye's party.
 Raziye and her daughter did not live in the imperial harem.
 Raziye possessed a palace of her own at Beşiktaş.
 She also had a kahya, a woman from Cyprus who had been enslaved when the Venetians lost the island.